How Much Money Can I Afford to Borrow?

-- The percentage of yearly gross income that is dedicated to making the mortgage each month is called the Front-end Ration.
+- The percentage of yearly gross income that is dedicated to making the mortgage each month is called the Front-end Ratio.
 Four components make up the mortgage payment, which are: interest, principal, insurance, and taxes.
 A general rule is that these items should not exceed 28% of the borrower’s gross income.
 However, some lenders allow the borrower to exceed 30% and some even allow 40%.

 - The debt-to-income ratio, which is also called the “Back-End Ratio” figures what percentage of income is required to cover debts.
 The mortgage is included in these debts as are child support, car payments, other loans, and credit cards.
 The debt-to-income ratio should not exceed 36% of the gross income.
 How monthly debt is calculated is that the gross income is multiplied by 0.36 and then divided by 12.
 In areas that have higher home prices, it is rather hard to stay within 36%, so there are lenders that allow the debt-to-income ratio to go as high as 45%.
 A higher ratio, however, can increase the interest rate, so a less expensive home may be the better choice.
 It is important for the borrower to try to lower debt as much as possible before seeking a mortgage.
 This helps to lower the debt-to-income ratio.

 - Most lenders require a down payment of around 20% of the price of the home.
-This minimizes the insurance requirements, but may lenders do allow buyers to purchase their home with smaller down payments.
+This minimizes the property mortgage insurance (PMI) requirements, but may lenders do allow buyers to purchase their home with smaller down payments.
 However, with a down payment of 20% or greater, the borrower may not have to have mortgage insurance.
 The down payment also has an impact on the monthly mortgage payment and on the front-end and back-end of the loan.
 More expensive homes can be purchased with larger down payments.

 Personal Criteria: Deciding How Much Mortgage You Can Afford